-Vocational Courses After 12th are gaining popularity in India.
-However, in India, students prefer to go for higher studies after 12th rather than opt for vocational courses.
+Vocational Courses After 12th is gaining popularity in India.
+However, in India, students prefer to go for higher studies after the 12th rather than opt for vocational courses.
 As the education sector in India is growing rapidly, the government is focusing on the development of vocational courses to provide employment opportunities to students.
-The government has proposed to start 5 lakh new seats in vocational courses after 12th every year.
+The government has proposed to start 5 lakh new seats in vocational courses after the 12th of every year.

 Both the Central Board of Secondary Education (CBSE) and the Union Government have announced plans to introduce vocational courses in schools to help students make informed career choices.
 But how will this scheme be implemented?
 The scheme was announced in the Union Budget for 2017-2018, but no further details were given.
 As per the Ministry of Human Resource Development (MHRD) website, this scheme to introduce these courses is still at the ideation stage.

 |Popular Entrance Exams||MHT CET, IPU CET, BHU UET, etc.|

 |Course Duration||From six months to three years (depending on the level of the course)|

 |Job Options||Beverage Manager, Photographer, Automobile or Diesel Mechanic, Software Developer, Accountant, Software Developer, Food Technician, Salesman, Graphic Designer, etc.|

 |Specialisations||Software Development, Secretarial Practices, Retail, Automobile, Mobile Communications, Photography, etc.|

 |Area of Employment||Entertainment Industry, IT Sector, Automobile Industry, Tourism and Hotel Industry, Fashion Industry, etc.|

 Vocational courses offered after the 12th standard is a great way of providing students with a higher level of flexibility in their academic choices.